jet/equinox/DOCUMENTATION.md

   ii) Because the `Cleared` Event establishes a known State, one can have the `isOrigin` flag the event as being the furthest one needs to search backwards before starting to `fold` events to establish the state.
 This also prevents the fact that the stream gets long in terms of numbers of events from impacting the effiency of the processing iii) While having a `Cleared` event happens to work, it also represents a technical trick in a toy domain and should not be considered some cure-all Pattern - real Todo apps don't have a 'declare backruptcy' function.
 And example alternate approaches might be to represent each Todo list as it's own stream, and then have a `TodoLists` aggregate coordinating those.

-The `Compacted` event is used to represent Rolling Snapshots (stored in-stream) and/or Unfolds (stored in Tip document); For a real Todo list, using this facility may well make sense - the State can fit in a reasonable space, and the likely number of Events may reach an interesting enough count to justify applying such a feature
+The `Compacted` event is used to represent Rolling Snapshots (stored in-stream) and/or Unfolds (stored in Tip document-Item); For a real Todo list, using this facility may well make sense - the State can fit in a reasonable space, and the likely number of Events may reach an interesting enough count to justify applying such a feature
   i) it should also be noted that Caching may be a better answer - note `Compacted` is also an `isOrigin` event - there's no need to go back any further if you meet one. ii) we use an Array in preference to a [F#] `list`; while there are `ListConverter`s out there (notably not in [`Jet.JsonNet.Converters`](https://github.com/jet/Jet.JsonNet.Converters)), in this case an Array is better from a GC and memory-efficiency stance, and does not need any special consideration when using `Newtonsoft.Json` to serialize.